fbielejec/imp/README.md

 # Imp

-Web-app for calculating and displaying spatial statistics.
+Web-app for calculating and displaying spatial statistics from BEAST tree distributions.
 Backend implemented in Clojure, frontend in React + D3.

 Deployed on Heroku: http://tree-imp.herokuapp.com/ <br />